yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 </figure>
 </p>

-I totally agree with Mozilla that Wikipedia is a great site, and providing a deep link to Wikipedia instead of hitting a search engine first or [never visiting Wikipedia](https://twitter.com/patrickstox/status/1103338903426207745) feels like a much better experience.
+I totally agree with Mozilla that Wikipedia is a great site.
+Firefox providing users a deep link to Wikipedia is better than having to go through a search engine first, or [never visiting Wikipedia](https://hackernoon.com/how-wikipedia-lost-3-billion-organic-search-visits-to-google-in-2019-qz6630u6) because some of its content has been reposted by the search engine, as is the case with Google's Direct Answers.

+While I think that there is no doubt that this is a positive feature for users, it almost certainly costs Mozilla some measureable amount of money in search engine royalties, as there is no opportunity for the search engine to monetize the search result.
+Firefox seamlessly hands off the search query directly to the page the person was looking for, and it is working in the user's interests.

+This is a cool feature, and I would love to see what else Mozilla has in store for it.

 ### Sponsored Contextual Suggestions
 {:.no_toc}

-The other new feature is advertisements.
-Mozilla works with adMarketplace to show relevant ads in response to typed queries in the address bar.
+The other new feature is "sponsored contextual suggestions", where Mozilla works with adMarketplace to show relevant ads in response to typed queries in the address bar.
 An example of this is given on the support page - you can type "vans" into your address bar and you will see a result (clearly labeled as *Sponsored*) linking to Vans Shoes on eBay.

 <p>
 	<figure>